-Thurbery in his turn presents his outline to the class for criticism and final approval.
+Homiletics.-The training for pulpit work begins in the 1.
+Junior year.
+In the first semester, two periods per week are devoted, first, to a thorough study of the rules for assembling and properly arranging the homiletical material of a text, to be followed by practical work in preparing sermon outlines.
+Each student is given a text and in his turn presents his outline to the class for criticism and final approval.
 During the second semester, he must write out the sermon according to the corrected outline and present it to the professor for individual review and criticism.
-Students are not permitted to preach in public until after the Easter recess of their first Seminary year.- In continuation, each Senior must prepare a sermon in English, and each Middler a sermon in German, to be delivered (without the use of notes) before the entire student body who are expected to advance helpful criticism on textuality, arrangement, and delivery of the sermon, the final decision being given by the attendant professor.
+Students are not permitted to preach in public until after the Easter recess of their first Seminary year.- In continuation, each Senior must prepare a sermon in English, and each Middler a sermon in German, to be delivered (without the use of notes) before the entire student body, who are expected to advance helpful criticism on textuality, arrangement, and delivery of the sermon, the final decision being given by the attendant professor.
 This practice work begins in October and continues until all sermons so prepared have been delivered, one Senior and one Middler speaking in succession at an appointed time each week.
 Except in cases of exigency, students are not permitted to deliver in public any sermon which has not been passed upon by the professor of homiletics, or by some other member of the faculty.
 (Prof. Henkel.)

 - 2. Pastoral Theology.-A thorough discussion of the requirements for pastoral work, of all the features of church activity, and of the relations of the pastor to his parish and to the Church at large.
 This is a two years' course (Seniors and Middle class combined), with two periods throughout the school year.
 (Prof. Pieper.) - Catechetics.-For various reasons, Lutheran pastors must 3. be conversant with the principles of pedagogy and educational methodology.
-To assist the student in this direction the Seminary offers a course of reading, supplemented by lectures, attendance being obligatory for all classes.
-One period per week throughout the greater part of each school year is appointed for the discussion of some book on pedagogical subjects selected for its suggestiveness.-The students also meet at an appointed time each week, for catechetical practice.
+To assist the student in this direction the Seminary offers a course of reading, supplemented by lectures, attendance being obligatory for the Middle class.
+The course extends throughout the school year with 2 periods a week.
+One period a week during one semester of each school year is appointed for the discussion of some book on pedagogical subjects selected for its suggestiveness.
+This course is intended for Seniors.
+The students also meet at an appointed time each week for catechical practice.
 Each member of the Senior class is required to prepare two catechizations on subjects assigned to him, one from the Catechism, the other from Bible History, one to be held in German, the other in English.
 As no children's class is at our disposal, the Junior class is detailed to be catechized.
-Criticism of the work is by the students and finally by the attendant professor.
-(Prof. Henkel.) - 4.
-Liturgics.-History of the forms of service in the Christian Church and a critical examination of their value.-

-Practice in choir singing.
+Criticism of the work is by the students and finally by the attendant (Prof. Henkel.) professor. - 4.
+Liturgics.-History of the forms of service in the Christian Church and a critical examination of their value.- Practice in choir singing.
 Lectures on the history of art.
 (Prof. Koehler.)